getalp/wikIR/README.md

 python build_wikIR.py [-in,--input] [-o,--output_dir] [-t,--train_part]  [-v,--validation_part]  [-xml,--xml_output] [-both,--both_output] [-r,--random_seed]

 arguments :

-    [-in,--input]                The json file produced by wikiextractor [-o,--output_dir]            Directory where the collection will be stored
+    [-in,--input]                The json file produced by wikiextractor

+    [-o,--output_dir]            Directory where the collection will be stored

 optional argument:

-    [-t,--train_part]            Proportion of the queries used in the training data (Default 0.001 ≈ 58 000 queries)
+    [-t,--train_part]            Proportion of the queries used in the training process Default value 0.001 ≈ 58 000 queries on english wikipedia

+    [-v,--validation_part]       Proportion of the queries used in the validation process Default value 0.0001 ≈ 5 800 queries on english wikipedia

-    --random_seed              the random seed to split the data in train/validation/test --xml_output               if used, the documents and queries will be saved in xml format compatible with Terrier Information Retrieval System
+    [-xml,--xml_output]          If used, the documents and queries will be saved in xml format compatible with Terrier Information Retrieval System
+                                 If not used , the documents and queries will be saved in json format

+    [-both,--both_output]        If used, the documents and queries will be saved in xml format and in json format

+    [-r,--random_seed]           Random seed for shuffling the data Default value 27355

 output : our tool creates the 7 following files in the output directory